sodabubblewine/sodabubblewine.github.io/README.md

 ## 2025 0429

+### 2025 0429 1731 On Subjects, Predicates, and Objects
+An aside on [Subject, Predicate, and Object](https://www.yourdictionary.com/articles/subjects-predicates-objects) as preformal or vernacular grammar of elementary school children.

 ### 2025 0429 1424 A Preliminary Outline of The Method of Brining Frege Through Quine
 The first concrete hint of the transition from sense to schematism is in the first section (again I keep my etymological principles by presenting both translations of this selection from the books which I have in hand):
 > "*I adopt this fundamental idea of distinguishing two kinds of symbols*, which unfortunately is not strictly carried through in the theory of magnitude, [consider 1, log, sin, Lim], *in order to make it generally applicable in the wider domain of pure thought*.